kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/programScripts.md

 userConfigDir

-:   location of the user\'s .blue settings directory
+:   location of the user's .blue settings directory

 blueLibDir

-:   location of blue\'s lib directory
+:   location of blue's lib directory

 blueProjectDir